sentrychris/psmonitor/README.md

 ### Authentication

-PSMonitor uses secure authentication to protect access to both HTTP and WebSocket endpoints.
+PSMonitor uses secure authentication to protect access to monitoring endpoints.

 - On first run, a user account is automatically generated.
-- A strong password is randomly created, securely hashed, and stored in the embedded database.
+- A strong password is randomly created, securely hashed, and stored in the database.
 - The plaintext password is:
-  - Returned via the CLI for headless mode, and
+  - Stored securely in the system keyring, scoped to the current user account.
-  - Stored securely in the system keyring, scoped to the current user account. for both headless and GUI mode.
+  - (For headless mode only) Returned via the CLI.
 - Authentication is handled via time-limited [JWT](https://jwt.io/) access tokens (valid for 1 minute by default).
 - Tokens must be included in the `Authorization: Bearer <token>` header for any authenticated endpoints.